 So, which is the best model of emotional intelligence?
 The one that is most useful to you.

-Strictly speaking, Mayer & Salovey are most recognized for having described the model of emotional intelligence, while Bar-On, through his empirical studies, created a model of emotional intelligence skills as measured by one’s Emotional Quotient (EQ).
+Mayer & Salovey 1 are recognized for having described the model of emotional intelligence, while Bar-On, through his empirical studies, created a model of emotional intelligence skills as measured by one’s Emotional Quotient (EQ).

 It is this set of 15 skills which, if you choose to improve them, have the power to change your life for the better.

 In approximately 350BCE Aristotle referred to being intelligent about emotions.
 This is the best definition I know for emotional intelligence: being intelligent about emotions.
 Various researchers over the course of the twentieth century have worked on the concept using various terminology, but it was B. Leuner who, in 1966, used the term emotional intelligence in an academic article for the first time.
 Other researchers who have contributed greatly to the development of this concept are Wayne Pane (1985), Reuven Bar-On (1985), Jack Mayer & Peter Salovey (1990), and Daniel Goleman (1995).
 Goleman wrote the book, “Emotional Intelligence”: why it can matter more than IQ” (1995) which popularized the concept worldwide.
 The empirical study of the concept was undertaken by Bar-On beginning in 1981 with his doctoral studies culminating in the creation of the first scientifically validated assessment tool for EQ – the Emotional Quotient Inventory, first published in 1997 (MHS, 1997).
 A very influential model is Mayer & Salovey’s theoretical conceptualization regarding the role of the brain in processing emotions and emotional information (Mayer and Salovey,1990).